idossha/radio-project/README.md

 ---

-This is an adaptation of Nick's from [educ8s.tv](https://educ8s.tv/arduino-fm-radio-project/)
+This is an adaptation of Nick's work from [educ8s.tv](https://educ8s.tv/arduino-fm-radio-project/)

 ---